see-for-yourself/bgdv-book/_posts/2024-10-28-chapter4_datafiles-dataframes.md

 We can make a small multiple visualization of the global temperature anomalies at the finer granularity of months by accessing the columns of the data frame `df_filtered` from above.
 First, we extract the months from the column names, then similar to the 2x1 plot in the previous chapter, we create a 4x3 plot using the code below.

 Before, for simplicity we converted things in Pandas data structures to Python lists.
 Here, we will work directly with Pandas data structures.
 In this way, we extract the names of the months, the subset of the data frame for the months data, and the years.
-We neeed to be careful and cast the temperature anomaly values to float type and the year values to int type (see Exercise 4.3).
+We need to be careful and cast the temperature anomaly values to float type and the year values to int type (see Exercise 4.3).
 Note that the Pyplot `plot()` function can handle these data structures extracted from Pandas.

 In each month's subplot, we plot the raw values (in dark gray) and the smoothed values (in black).
 The smoothing is performed directly on a Pandas Series object, as in the line of code inside the function `central_moving_average()` from the Chapter 2 section on Smoothing Data (whose input takes a Python list).
 To set the same limits on the y-axis, we use the function `set_ylim()`.
 To reduce clutter and save space, we only put the y-axis labels on the first subplot of each row.